openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 ### Adding new (sub)module
 Adding a new module could be done only by using *pybind11* built-in capabilities.

-Navigate to the main project file responsible for creation of the whole package, let's call it "registering-point":
+Navigate to the main project file responsible for creation of the whole package [`pyopenvino.cpp`](./../src/pyopenvino/pyopenvino.cpp), let's call it "registering-point".

-    openvino/src/bindings/python/src/pyopenvino/pyopenvino.cpp

 Add a new submodule by writing:
 ```cpp